Deep-MI/fsqc/README.md

 con_lh_snr     |   wm/gm contrast signal-to-noise ratio in the left hemisphere con_rh_snr     |   wm/gm contrast signal-to-noise ratio in the right hemisphere

+Computing the above features is the core functionality of this toolbox.
+In addition to that, there are two optional modules.
+One is the automated generation of cross-sections of the brain that are overlaid with the anatomical segmentations (asegs) and the white and pial surfaces.
+These images will be saved to the 'screenshots' subdirectory that will be created within the output directory.
+These images can be used for quickly glimpsing through the processing results.
+Note that no display manager is required for this module, i.e. it can be run on a remote server, for example.

-If the (optional) shape pipeline was run in addition to the core pipeline, the output directory will also contain results files of the brainPrint analysis, and the above csv table will contain several additional metrics: for a number of lateralized brain structures (e.g., ventricles, subcortical structures, gray and white matter), the lateral asymmetry will be computed, i.e. distances between numerical shape descriptors, where large values indicate large asymmetries and hence potential issues with the segmentation of these structures.
+The other optional module is the computation of shape features, i.e. a brainPrint anylsis.
+If this module is run, the output directory will also contain results files of the brainPrint analysis, and the above csv table will contain several additional metrics: for a number of lateralized brain structures (e.g., ventricles, subcortical structures, gray and white matter), the lateral asymmetry will be computed, i.e. distances between numerical shape descriptors, where large values indicate large asymmetries and hence potential issues with the segmentation of these structures.

 ___